mikaelhg/openblocks/README.md

 * move the various project packages from the main namespace to under the ``edu.mit.blocks`` package
 * refactor out functionality such as network communication
+* remove dependency to TableLayout, which doesn't appear to be actively maintained, and really not even used in a very complex manner